Edge of the World (2021 film)

 Edge of the World (also known as Rajah (Note: in Malaysia and Brunei Darussalam)) is a 2021 adventure drama film directed by Michael Haussman and starring Jonathan Rhys Meyers as the British soldier and adventurer James Brooke (1803–1868), the first White Rajah of Sarawak.
 The film also features Atiqah Hasiholan, Dominic Monaghan, Hannah New, and Josie Ho.
 The script was written by Rob Allyn, who also produced the film.
 Edge of the World is a co-production of Malaysia, China, the US and the UK.

 Plot

-The film is based on the true story of the Rajah of Sarawak, James Brooke, who has been suggested as one of the inspirations for the Rudyard Kipling story The Man Who Would Be King, and Joseph Conrad's novel Lord Jim.
+The film is based on the true story of Brooke, who has been suggested as one of the inspirations for the Rudyard Kipling story The Man Who Would Be King, and Joseph Conrad's novel Lord Jim.
 Brooke was a former soldier in the Bengal Army who sailed to Borneo (which was still under the control of the Bruneian Sultanate) in 1839, where he helped the Sultan of Brunei's governor (Pengiran Indera Mahkota, title for the governor) put down a local rebellion, and in gratitude was rewarded with the position of governor of what eventually became the Raj of Sarawak, his private kingdom.
 He was knighted by Queen Victoria of the United Kingdom prior to being appointed Governor of the new Crown Colony of Labuan.
 Brooke's dynasty lasted for three generations and spanned a century.